publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch28/m__us_usc_t16_s1276.md

         The segments from Profile Lake downstream to the southern boundary of the Franconia Notch State Park and from the northern Thornton town-line downstream to the backwater of the Ayers Island Dam; by the Secretary of the Interior.

-        (108) __St.
-Marys River, Florida and Georgia.—__
+        (108) __St.__

-        The segment from its headwaters to its confluence with the Bells River.
+         Marys River, Florida and Georgia.—The segment from its headwaters to its confluence with the Bells River.

         (109) __Mills River, North Carolina.—__